thedaviddias/Front-End-Performance-Checklist/README.md

     > Small devices don't need images bigger than their viewport.
 It's recommended to have multiple versions of one image on different sizes.

     *How:*
-    > ⁃ Create different image sizes for the devices you want to target.
+    > ⁃ Create different image sizes for the devices you want to target. <br>
     ⁃ Use `srcset` and `picture` to deliver multiple variants of each image.

      * 📖 [Responsive images - Learn web development | MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)